Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Stand behind the three-point line and start shooting the ball.
 Hitting the basket is not crucial at this stage.
 Try to get yourself repeating the same movement over and over again.

-• After numerous attempts, move to another part of the court and repeat the same, keeping the same movement in your body, despite the change in position.
+• After numerous attempts, move to another part of the court and repeat the same, keeping the same body movement despite the change in position.

 Steph Curry